Skip to content

 Table of Contents

 DxO Pure RAW is a specialist raw conversion and noise reduction application for PC and Mac OS.
-PureRaw leverages DxO’s optics module technology, with each module profiling characteristics and flaws unique to specific camera and lens combinations.
+PureRaw leverages DxO’s optics module technology, with each module profiling the characteristics and flaws of specific camera and lens combinations.
 This insight enables DxO PureRaw to perform highly targeted corrections and enhancements to your image, resulting in superior image quality.

 PureRaw also features DeepPRIME, the best noise reduction software I’ve tested.
-Unlike traditional noise-reduction techniques, which wash away detail, DxO PureRaw’s DeepPRIME noise reduction removes noise while enhancing detail.
+Unlike traditional noise-reduction techniques, which wash away detail, DxO PureRaw’s DeepPRIME noise reduction removes noise while recovering and enhancing detail.

-Combining DxO PureRaw’s optics module-powered corrections with DeepPRIME delivers genuinely transformative results that can be considered equivalent to a camera or lens upgrade but at a fraction of the price.
+Combining DxO PureRaw’s optics module-powered corrections with DeepPRIME delivers genuinely transformative results that are equivalent to a camera or lens upgrade, but at a fraction of the price.
 Moreover, PureRaw’s automatic mode is reliably excellent and can be trusted to deliver near-optimal results without your intervention, making it an outstanding option for processing large batches of images.

-However, as the name suggests, DxO PureRaw is a raw conversion tool and is incapable of processing JPEG and other non-raw file formats.
-Moreover, PureRaw cannot be considered an alternative to traditional photo editing applications as it lacks simple features such as Crop, Whitebalance, and Tone Curves.
+However, as the name suggests, DxO PureRaw is a raw conversion tool and cannot process JPEG or other non-raw file formats.
+Moreover, PureRaw cannot be considered an alternative to traditional photo-editing applications, as it lacks basic features such as Crop, White Balance, and Tone Curves.

 For this reason, you might consider DxO PhotoLab instead.
-Photolab is a full-featured photo editing application with Optics Module-powered corrections and DeepPRIME noise reduction.
+Photolab is a full-featured photo-editing application that integrates much of PureRaw’s functionality.
 Read DxO Photolab Review

 My written Review continues below

-With DxO PureRaw 5’s new local adjustments feature, you can limit your adjustments to masked areas of your photo.
+With DxO PureRaw 6’s local adjustments feature, you can limit your adjustments to masked areas of your photo.

 How much does DxO PureRaw cost